QuNovaComputing/HI-VQE-Carbon-Capture-Code/README.md

 The containerized environment provided for peer-review evaluation of the calculations reported in this manuscript will be described in this repository when it becomes available.

-## Publication

-Information regarding code availability for publication will be provided in accordance with the journal's code-sharing policy.